thelastnig/image-classification-pytorch-onnx/README.md

-# Trainer for AIP - Segmentation
+# Trainer for AIP - Image Classification